basho/spark-riak-connector/README.md

-## Spark Riak Connector
+# Spark Riak Connector

 Spark Riak Connector allows you to expose the data stored in Riak buckets as Spark RDDs as well as to output data from Spark RDDs into Riak buckets.

-### Compatibility
+## Compatibility
 * Compatible with Riak KV, bundled inside BDP 1.x
 * Compatible with Apache Spark 1.4 or later
 * Compatible with Scala 2.10 or later
 * Compatible with Java 8

-### Features
+## Features
 * Exposes data in Riak KV bucket as Spark RDD
 * Provides ability to construct an RDD from a given set of keys
+* Provides ability to construct an RDD using an enhanced 2i query (a.k.a. full bucket read)
+* Allows parallel ful bucket reads into multiple partitions
+* Allows saving of an RDD into a specified Riak bucket and indexing results with 2i indexes
+* Provides mapping and data conversion for JSON formatted values
 * Provides ability to construct an RDD by using a 2i string index or a set of indexes
 * Provides ability to construct an RDD by using a 2i range query or a set of ranges
-* Provides ability to construct an RDD using an enahnced 2i query (a.k.a. full bucket read)
-* Allows saving of an RDD into a specified Riak bucket and indexing results with 2i indexes
-* Provides mapping and data conversion for JSON formatted values
-* Allows parallel ful bucket reads into multiple partitions

-### Building
+## Building
 Prerequisite: Java 8 JDK must be installed

 If you don't have Maven yet, go to [Maven download page](https://maven.apache.org/download.cgi) and follow installation instructions for your OS.